Prancing Pony Farm Maremma Sheepdogs and Mini Dairy Goats

 (Or other double coated Livestock Guardian Dog.)

-In order for your Maremma Sheepdog to stay healthy he will need to be groomed occasionally.
-Maremmas are double coated breeds, which means they have a fluffy undercoat and a slicker, smoother topcoat.
-This coat acts as insulation against both cold AND heat, and for this reason you should never shave down your Maremma, unless it’s medically necessary.
+In order for your Maremma Sheepdog to stay healthy, he will need to be groomed occasionally.
+Maremmas are double-coated breeds, which means they have a fluffy undercoat and a slicker, smoother topcoat.
+This coat acts as insulation against both cold AND heat, so you should never shave down your Maremma unless it’s medically necessary.
 Dogs don’t sweat to cool off like humans and horses do.
-Instead they pant, like goats do. 🐶🐐 If you shave their coat you are actually taking away the insulation and making them hotter so just don’t do it!
-Shaving them also can ruin the coat, often making it grow in curly and coarse.
-It is ok to trim under their tail and their belly to help keep those areas clean, but otherwise it’s best to leave that amazing double coat alone.
+Instead, they pant, like goats do. 🐶🐐 If you shave their coat, you remove the insulation and make them hotter, so just don’t do it!
+Shaving them can also ruin the coat, often making it grow curly and coarse.
+It is ok to trim under their tail and their belly to help keep those areas clean, but otherwise, it’s best to leave that amazing double coat alone.

+Maremmas that live outdoors will shed their undercoats in the spring and fall though it’s most noticeable in the spring.
 However, a dirty, matted coat is not the best insulation against heat or cold and can lead to uncomfortable skin conditions.
-Maremmas that live outdoors will shed their undercoats in the spring and fall though it’s most noticeable in the spring.
-Sometimes the loose hair gets trapped and tangled and this can cause uncomfortable matts.
+Sometimes the loose hair gets trapped and tangled, and this can cause uncomfortable matts.
 Therefore you should help your Maremma by grooming him to help get all the loose hair out.
 Grooming him regularly will prevent problems before they start.
-If he’s already gotten matted it might be a bit more work to get the tangled hair out but it can be done.
+If he’s already gotten matted, getting the tangled hair out might be a bit more work, but it can be done.
 Read on below for our recommended tools to make grooming your Maremma easier.
 You can click on the hyperlinks and photos to purchase these items.

 Picture